 Now their homeworld is covered in cities and lights.
 It's turned into a hub of technology.
 With the harsh times of old now on the edge of memory, happy celiracks can tinker and invent without the pressure of life hammering at their heads.

-The Celunoll: are smaller and more aggressive, and have two rows of six spikes down their backs.
+Celunoll: Smaller and more aggressive, the celunoll have two rows of six spikes down their backs.
 There is no record of them before the Time of Smoke, so the main theory on their origin is that mutagens in the air from the pollution at the time caused them to split off from the main celirack species.

 Celimeleon: Celiracks can change the colour of their skin to blend in with their surroundings or make bright patterns.
 This is usually controllable, but can also happen as a reaction to being startled or frightened.